rxw1/slices/README.md

 npm install
 ```

-Then make sure you have RethinkDB set up and running.
-There's a script to setup the DB:
+Make sure RethinkDB is set up and running.
+There's a script to setup our database and tables:

 ```shell
 bin/setup